linux-kdevops/kdevops-history/README.md

 # kdevops tests results

 kdevops has started to enable users / developers to also push results for tests.
-This goes beyond just collecting baseline rusults for known failures, this aims to collect *within* all dmesg / bad log files for each test that failed.
+This goes beyond just collecting baseline results for known failures, this aims to collect *within* all dmesg / bad log files for each test that failed.